Giant Clam Table Lamp

 Manufacturer: To be appraised.

-In all probability this lamp was put together somewhere in Europe to be sold in souvenir shops in the touristic coastal areas in Europe.
-Most of these shells were imported from the Philippines.
+In all probability this sea shell lamp was assembled somewhere in Europe to be sold in souvenir shops in the touristic coastal areas in Europe.
+Most of these sea shells were imported from the Philippines.

 The giant clam is the largest living bivalve mollusk and is one of the most endangered clam species.
 They can weigh more than 200 kilograms (440 lb), measure as much as 120 cm (47”) across, and they have an average lifespan in the wild of over 100 years.